HadrienG2/copy-on-write-ptr/README.md

-These implementations may easily be compared from a performance and design complexity point of view: the thread-unsafe implementation can serve as a baseline for the best performance that one may expect from copy-on-write semantics, under disciplined single-threaded use, whereas the synchronized implementations represent different points on the design continuum between maximal performance and minimal design complexity.
+These implementations may easily be compared from a performance and design complexity point of view: the thread-unsafe implementation can serve as a baseline for the best performance that one may expect from copy-on-write semantics, under disciplined single-threaded use, whereas the synchronized implementations represent different points on the thread-safe design continuum between maximal performance and minimal design complexity.

 You will find the results of this comparison in the `bench_results/` subdirectory.